AmanSCoder/BBC-NEWS-CLASSIFICATION/Readme.md

 # BBC News Classification Project

 Welcome to the BBC News Classification project!
 This repository contains all the code and resources required to build and deploy a news classification system that categorizes BBC news articles into Business, Tech, Sport, Politics, and Entertainment categories using Natural Language Processing (NLP) techniques and Non-Negative Matrix Factorization (NMF).

+### To check this website [click here](https://huggingface.co/spaces/amanscoder/BBC_NEWS_CLASSIFICATION)

 ## Table of Contents
 1. [Project Overview](#project-overview)